Showing posts with label work. Show all posts

 Caltech Mole Day Celebration

 October 23rd—10/23—is Mole Day, that wonderfully nerdy holiday celebrating Avogadro's number: 6.022 × 10²³, a cornerstone of chemistry that lets us count particles by the mole, and a perfect excuse for science geeks to throw themed parties, bake atom-shaped cookies, or just revel in atomic enthusiasm.
 For most people, it's just another Tuesday in late October.
 But for chemistry enthusiasts and science geeks everywhere, it's a day to embrace the beautiful precision of the molecular world.
 And after 16 years at the California Institute of Technology, I can honestly say there's no better place to celebrate your inner science nerd than on a campus where casual elevator conversations about quantum mechanics are completely normal.
-Especially in a year shaped by isolation and uncertainty, that shared love of science felt more grounding—and more necessary—than ever.
+Especially in a year shaped by isolation and uncertainty, that shared love of science felt more grounding and more necessary than ever.

 Where Being a Science Geek Actually Pays Off

-At Caltech, intellectual curiosity isn't just tolerated—it's the currency of daily life.
+At Caltech, intellectual curiosity isn't just tolerated, it's the currency of daily life.
 You might find yourself in an elevator with someone casually discussing their latest paper on gravitational waves, or overhearing a lunch conversation about the finer points of Mars geology.
 It's the kind of environment where Mole Day isn't just acknowledged with a passing nod; it's genuinely celebrated by people who get excited about things like molecular constants and stoichiometric calculations.

 JPL's Mission Control facility

 One of the unexpected perks of working at Caltech was the connection to NASA's Jet Propulsion Laboratory.
 Since Caltech manages JPL, I had incredible opportunities to visit the Lab and indulge the space science geek that's been hiding inside me since childhood.
-Walking through JPL's halls, seeing actual mission control rooms where engineers communicate with spacecraft millions of miles away, witnessing the hardware that would eventually travel to Mars or Saturn—it was like stepping into the future I'd dreamed about as a kid watching Star Trek.
+Walking through JPL's halls, seeing actual mission control rooms where engineers communicate with spacecraft millions of miles away, witnessing the hardware that would eventually travel to Mars or Saturn, it was like stepping into the future I'd dreamed about as a kid watching Star Trek.

 These weren't just guided tours for VIP visitors.
 They were genuine glimpses into humanity's greatest adventures, tangible reminders that the theoretical physics discussed in Caltech classrooms eventually becomes the technology that explores our solar system.
 Standing in those rooms, I couldn't help but think about all the science fiction I'd consumed over the years and realize: this is how we actually get there.

 Some of my favorite experiences were bringing my children to share in the wonder of these scientific environments.
-During "Take Your Daughters to Work Day" at Caltech, Faith and Kailey got to visit actual research labs and help scientists make ice cream with liquid nitrogen—pure magic for kids who thought science was just textbooks and homework.
+During "Take Your Daughters to Work Day" at Caltech, Faith and Kailey got to visit actual research labs and help scientists make ice cream with liquid nitrogen, pure magic for kids who thought science was just textbooks and homework.
 But perhaps even more memorable was bringing my son Teddy to JPL's open house, where we saw Mars landers being constructed and talked to scientists who were actively searching for exoplanets.
-Watching his eyes light up as researchers explained how they detect worlds orbiting distant stars reminded me why I fell in love with science in the first place.
+Watching his eyes light up as researchers explained how they detect worlds orbiting distant stars reminded me of why I fell in love with science in the first place.
 There's something special about sharing your workplace with your children when that workplace happens to be connected to missions exploring the solar system and pushing the boundaries of human knowledge.
-Even if they didn't all end up pursuing STEM careers, those visits planted seeds of curiosity and showed them that science isn't just theory—it's adventure, discovery, and the relentless pursuit of answers to the biggest questions we can imagine.
+Even if they didn't all end up pursuing STEM careers, those visits planted seeds of curiosity and showed them that science isn't just theory, it's adventure, discovery, and the relentless pursuit of answers to the biggest questions we can imagine.

 When Hollywood Comes to Campus